-Big Data has the potential to dramatically change the way organisations are making decisions, with the use of information and insights from it to enhance customer experience and build effective business models.
+Big Data has the potential to dramatically change the way organizations are making decisions, with the use of information and insights from it to enhance customer experience and build effective business models.
 No wonder then that Big Data is known as the most important technology trend of recent times.
-Does this mean that Big Data is this marvellous invention of today?
+Does this mean that Big Data is this marvelous invention of today?
 Well not really.

 Companies using Big Data Analytics gain value by…….

 - Cost Reduction, Cloud-Based Analytics, Hadoop, and similar technologies can not only bring down the cost of storing large amounts of data but at the same time they can bring about more ways of doing business.